Eurofiber-CloudInfra/azure-url-monitor/docs/ApplicationInsightsData.md

 The availability test results are stored in the LAW table **AppAvailabilityResults**.
 Schema can be found [here](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/availabilityresults)

+There is slight delay (1-2 minutes) between the moment the test result is visible in the Application Insights interface and when it is available in the attached Log Analytics Workspace.

 ## Example Test Outputs

 The following results were generated from tests configured in the Application Insight interface.